Julia Marino (snowboarder): Career

 As a rookie, in the 2017 X Games at Aspen's Buttermilk Mountain, she won gold in Slopestyle and a bronze in Big Air, the first female snowboard athlete to win two medals at the same Games in 17 years.
 On her gold medal run, she became the first female to land a Cab 900 double underflip in an X Games women's Slopestyle contest.
 She followed this up at the X Games in Hafjell, Norway with a silver in Big Air and a bronze in Slopestyle, for a total of four X Games medals in her rookie year.

 In all, Marino had eight podiums in international and elite events during the 2017-18 competition season.

 In 2020, Marino built a snowpark in her backyard so she could continue training during the COVID-19 pandemic.

 Marino competed in the 2022 Beijing Olympics, winning silver in the women's snowboard slopestyle.
 She was originally set to compete in the big air event as well, but pulled out prior to the competition due to a fall she suffered in practice earlier in the week.
 However, Marino later said that she had to withdraw due to a dispute with IOC officials regarding a logo visible on her snowboard.
 Marino, who is sponsored by Prada, was required to cover the logo on her helmet earlier in the week for the slopestyle competition, but the logo on her snowboard was permitted.
 However, IOC officials later flagged the logo on the bottom of her snowboard as well and Marino claimed that she was told she would be disqualified from the big air event if she did not cover the logo.
 After covering the logo in marker, Marino stated that she felt that she was not able to gain enough speed on her board and withdrew from the competition as she felt unsteady competing on her modified board with an injury.

+Marino missed the 2026 Olympics with an injury.